 John Buchtel's early years were filled with the hard labor incident to clearing up a pioneer farm.
-He was married in Green township, January 18, 1821, to Catherine Richards, and they had five children, three daughters and two sons.
+He was married in Green township, January 18, 1821, to Catherine Richards, and they had five children, three daughters, nd two sons.
 The family was partly reared in the log cabin in which John Buchtel and wife commenced housekeeping.
-After thirteen years of residence in Green township, Mr. Buchtel sold his farm there and bought another, in Coventry Township, on which he resided for forty-one years.
+After thirteen years of residence in Green Township, Mr. Buchtel sold his farm there and bought another, in Coventry Township, on which he resided for forty-one years.
 In 1875, Mr. Buchtel gave up all active pursuits and with his wife removed to a small farm just north of Akron, where Mrs. Buchtel died in 1882, aged seventy-eight years.
 Mr. Buchtel then retired to the home of his son, Hon.
-William Buchtel, where he died at the remarkable age of ninety-seven yeare and two months.
-For more than a half century he was a consistent member of the Evangelical Church.
+William Buchtel, where he died at the remarkable age of ninety-seven years and two months.
+For more than a half-century, he was a consistent member of the Evangelical Church.
 From the period of the Civil War, he had been an earnest supporter of the Republican party.

 From Wikipedia, the free encyclopedia

 - click bold highlights to further review on Wiki site